Rakibul73/CR_Alarm/README.md

 [![](https://skillicons.dev/icons?i=flutter,dart,vscode,androidstudio)]()
 </div>
 <hr/>
-The CR Alarm App is a Flutter-based Android app that auto set alarms based on the timestamp of the latest tweets from a specific Twitter user.
-Every minute the app fetches the timestamp from api and create the alarms.
+The CR Alarm App is a Flutter-based Android app that auto set alarms based on the time of the latest tweets of a specific Twitter user that fetches from api.
 When that specific user tweets and it sets an alarm so that you don't miss that user's posts, even if you sleep.
 <hr/>